 The Rose Project

-Initiated in 1997 as a submission for a show called Divine, “The name of the rose” (see triptych below) was adopted as a reference to Umberto Eco's novel and film based on his novel.
+Initiated in 1997 as a submission for a show called Divine, “The name of the rose” (see triptych below) was adopted as a reference to Umberto Eco's novel and film with the same title.
 There is no more association to Eco's work except that it refers to the beauty of the title of the novel itself, and the arena in which the plot takes place.
 That is, a monastery in Middle Ages and its library with monks keeping and copying manuscripts.
 This inspired my work as a form of reference to ways of knowing, to ways of how our mind grasp reality.

 Most cultures have associated spiritual and mythical meanings to roses.
 Christian and Muslim mystics believed that God could be found within the petals of a rose.
 I associated this idea to the integrity of the mind.
 That is, thinking and feeling go in hand, and the result is the rose itself in the center.
 The rose in the central panel is the quest for clarity and wholeness, within my capacity to make sense of the external and internal worlds.
 The knowledge I am referring to is more than the prescriptive knowledge we normally merely hold into consideration.
 It refers to the integrity of the mind.